MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 ## Working with the Activity drawer

 You can view more information about each activity, by clicking on the Activity itself in the Activity log.
-This opens the Activity drawer which provides the following additional actions you can take on the file:
+This opens the Activity drawer which provides the following additional actions you can take on the activity:

 - Matched policies: Click on the Matched policies link to see a list of policies this activity matched.
 - View raw data: Click on View raw data to see the actual data that was received from the app.